oegea/useful-tools/README.md

 # useful
-Monorepo to serve a set of useful tools to rapidly build new projects
+Monorepo to serve a set of useful tools to rapidly build new projects and make some operations easier.

 ## Available packages